Sapna-khot/Password_Strength/README.md

 Why it’s weak

-❌ Length: 8 (minimum acceptable, but still short).
+* Length: 8 (minimum acceptable, but still short).
-❌ No uppercase letters.
+* No uppercase letters.
-❌ No lowercase letters.
+* No lowercase letters.
-❌ No symbols.
+* No symbols.
-❌ Only numbers → extremely easy for brute force.
+* Only numbers → extremely easy for brute force.
-❌ Common sequence → one of the most frequently used passwords, instantly cracked by a dictionary attack.
+* Common sequence → one of the most frequently used passwords, instantly cracked by a dictionary attack.

 📌 Result: Even though it has 8 characters, it lacks complexity and is predictable = very weak.

-Comparing Both

-Feature	                  Strong Password	           Weak Password Length	                       11	                         8 Uppercase Letters	           ✅ Yes                   	❌ No Lowercase Letters	           ✅ Yes	                    ❌ No Numbers                      ✅ Yes (4)               	✅ Yes (but predictable)
-Symbols                   	 ✅ Yes (@)	                ❌ No
-Placement Variety	           ✅ Mixed in	              ❌ Sequential Guessability	               Very low                  	Extremely high

-Key Lesson
+Key Lesson:

 * Length + Variety = Strength
 * A password like 12345678 might “look” okay (8 chars long), but since it uses only numbers and is predictable, it’s extremely weak.